CONNECT-platform/codedoc-docs/docs/md/index.md

 see the docs boilerplate.

-Your markdown files by default are located at `docs/md/`, for example the main page you see will be from `/docs/md/index.md`.
+Your markdown files by default are located at `docs/md/`, for example the main page you see will be from `docs/md/index.md`.
 The table of contents will also by default be on `docs/md/_toc.md`.
-Modify them and see the changes in realtime locally.
+Modify them and see the changes in realtime.

 <br>